WebOfTrustInfo/rwot2-id2020/draft-documents/smarter-signatures.md

 Bitcoin is one of the few technologies that offers something more: multisignatures.
 Transactions can be signed by up to N different people, of whom M are required; for example a 2 of 3 multi-sig would require two people from a group of three to sign a transaction.

 However, Bitcoin multi-sigs are just a first step.
 Even if the simple signatures of the modern day were expanded to include multisignatures of any size, they still wouldn’t support the full richness of business and computer logic that is becoming a part of our digital life.
-Simple signatures can’t offer the flexibility that is required for modern enterprises, and they can’t offer the reliability that is required for modern finances.
+Simple signatures can’t offer the flexibility that is needed by modern enterprises, and they can’t offer the reliability that is required for modern finances.

 To support these needs requires a new kind of signature — a *smarter signature* that increases options while still meeting the responsibilities of a robust and trusted signature system.

 ### The Uses of Smart Signatures

-The core use of signatures is *verification*: they must ensure that the authorization conditions required for a task are met.
+The core use of a signature is *verification*: it must ensure that the authorization conditions required for a task are met.
 In the world of simple signatures, that meant verifying that the right person signed a message.
 However smart signatures have a wider scope, supporting many more use cases.

 Some examples follow.
 They should be considered a starting point, enumerating some of the needs for smart signatures, without being a be-all or end-all.